 - Call your mom and/or dad and/or other people who love you and are adjusting to your being gone.
 This transition is hard on them, too.
 Let them know you’re OK, and give them a glimpse of your campus life.
 BUT resist the urge to go home for at least the first month—maybe even not until fall break or Thanksgiving.
 Campus is your new home-away-from-home now, and you need to be there to meet people, to take advantage of activities, to learn about your surroundings.
 As with most things in life, you’ll get out of it what you put into it; if you remain more emotionally and physically tied to life “back home” than to life on campus, you will be cheating yourself.
 Some parents have a harder time letting go than others; if your parents are texting you every day (or multiple times a day!), you may have to set (gently) some boundaries.

 - Take care of yourself.
 Sleep.
 Eat.
 Exercise.
 Have fun, but be safe.
-When you make mistakes, forgive yourself, learn from the experience, get back in the game.
+When you make mistakes (and you will), forgive yourself, learn from the experience, and get back in the game.

 If you are also someone with experience on a college campus and have points to add, please send them along.
 (Contact info is in the footer of each page on this site.
 Thanks!)